 We are going to study the Pygmalion Effect using a famous experiment in the army.

 Dov Eden is a professor at the University of Tel Aviv.
 He studies belief.
 And his research reveals a remarkable trait of the impact of belief on performance

-Consider a 15-week army course where 105 soldiers were assigned to one of 4 instructors.
-A few days before the start of the program, each instructor was briefed, including the following message:
+Consider a 15-week army course where 105 soldiers are assigned to one of 4 instructors.
+A few days before the start of the program, each instructor is briefed, including the following message:

 We have compiled much data on the trainees including psychological test scores, sociometric evaluations, grades in previous courses, and ratings by previous commanders.
 Based on this information, we have predicted the command potential (CP) of each soldier. …Based on CP scores, we have designated each trainee as having either a high, regular or unknown CP, the latter due to incomplete records.
 When we’re not sure, we don’t guess.
 Soldiers of all 3 CP levels have been divided equally among the 4 training classes.